ivangabriele/docker-cuda-desktop/README.md

 > [!NOTE]
 > You will have a wide list of errors during startup but you can ignore them.
-> Simulating a full X server is not an easy task.
+> Enulating a full X server in Docker is not an easy task.

 Your server will be ready once you see this line in the logs: